Updated: Nov 24

 From a distance, I hear the echo of a female voice coming towards me.
-Within several moments, the voice is booming.
+Within several moments, it's booming.
 The acoustics of the square are as good as a concert venue.
 It’s an old Spanish ballad with short, measured verses, punctuated by stately pauses.
 And now I see her.
-She looks twelve years old.
+She is only as big as a twelve years old.
 That arresting voice is coming from a tiny Roma woman, old-young and big-eyed.
 Her North Face polar is four sizes too big, and her hair is matted.
 She’s wearing a loud floral skirt that has long since succumbed to its patina of city grime.
 She shuffles along in a pair of beat-up old crocks, singing as if this were no different than talking to herself.
 In her hand is a blue plastic cup, which she waves around in time to the swells of her song.
 I am thunderstruck by the sound of it.

 From her appearance, one would say a substance abuser.
 The tourists don’t know what to think.
-Some are looking with expressions that mean ‘No Self-Respect’.
-Her imposing and vibrant singing needs no defense, but I can hear what they’re thinking: why doesn’t she take a bath?
-As if this were more important.
+Some are looking with expressions that mean ‘No Self-Respect’, but her imposing and vibrant singing needs no defense.
+Still, I can hear what they’re thinking: why doesn’t she take a bath?
 Could it be the defiance of the spat-on that nixes the simple act of dragging a comb through one’s wild black hair?
 Maybe she just looks in the mirror and says, ¿Para qué? —assuming she has four walls to hang one on.
 Yet there’s a certain vanity in her.
 Of course there is; you can hear it.

 Another song.
 She spots me watching her from my perch.
 I nod at her and clap when she finishes.
 Between tunes she is fussing with a bitter little shake of the head to express how bad business is.
 The tourists don’t care that she can sing better than a diva multi-millionaire.
 They greet her plastic cup with an air of perplexity or anxious dread.